skypjack/entt/docs/md/entity.md

 The `each` member function is highly optimized.
 Unless users want to iterate only entities or get only some of the components, this should be the preferred approach.
-Note that the entity can also be excluded from the parameter list if not required, but this won't improve performance for multi component views.
+Note that the entity can also be excluded from the parameter list if not required, but this won't improve performance for multi component views.<br/>
+There exists also an alternative version of `each` named `less` that works exactly as its counterpart but for the fact that it doesn't return empty components to the caller.

 As a side note, when using a single component view, the most common error is to invoke `get` with the type of the component as a template parameter.
 This is